rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Israeli military chief pushes back on expanding Gaza war
+## Israel orders army to execute govt decisions on Gaza

 date: 2025-08-06, from: RTÉ News